Photo of Joe T. Sylve

 APFS_VOL_ROLE_INSTALLER 0x0020 The volume is used by the OS installer

-APFS_VOL_ROLE_DATA 0x0040 The volume contains mutable data
+APFS_VOL_ROLE_DATA 0x0040 The volume contains mutable user data (paired with System in a volume group)

-APFS_VOL_ROLE_HARDWARE 0x0140 The volume is used for firmware data
+APFS_VOL_ROLE_HARDWARE 0x0140 The volume contains hardware-specific data

-APFS_VOL_ROLE_ENTERPRISE 0x0240 This volume is used to store enterprise-managed data
+APFS_VOL_ROLE_ENTERPRISE 0x0240 The volume stores enterprise-managed data

 apfs_modified_by_t